al3xandr3/al3xandr3.github.io/_posts/2020-06-11-Lump-sum-versus-dollar-cost-average-investing.md

 Notes:
 - This time period excludes major economic crisis
 -  S&P 500 is an index containing 500 big company stocks and thus has different properties/behaviours than other types of indexes or individual stocks migth have.
-- Even for the S&P 500 index this period of time is unique and there is no guarantee that in future it will behave in same way, but i will use the assumption that outside of a major economic crisis the S&P has in general this behaviour.
+- Even for the S&P 500 index this period of time is unique and there is no guarantee that in future investments will behave in same way, but i will use the assumption that outside of a major economic crisis the S&P has in general this behaviour.

 ## Case 1  - What happens when investing all the money right away?

-Investing all the money on the first day possible yelds the following gains (logic implemented in the simulations in the script):
+Investing all the money on the first day possible yelds the following gains (logic is implemented in the simulations in the script):

 - Gain: 20.5%
 - Total: 1204.6  (i.e. a 204.6 profit)